xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 Did you see anything that surprised you?
 You may have been surprised to see that you needed to type something, even though the main program requires no input.
-That's because of the initialization in unit Input, which still requires something to put into the lookahead character.
+That's because of the initialization in unit `Input`, which still requires something to put into the lookahead character.
 Sorry, there's no way out of that box, or rather, we don't _want_ to get out.
 Except for simple test cases such as this, we will always want a valid lookahead